 - 2.1.
 The primary use and purpose of the platform is to facilitate information exchange between Member countries.
 Secondary uses may include informing FAO, WHO and Codex work, including allowing for analysis to be undertaken on information submitted for presentation and discussion at RCCs. - 2.2.
-There is value in having all information relevant to the national food control systems, including legislation, located in one place and easily accessible.
-Online access is a cost effective alternative for Member countries to have a better understanding of their food control systems, specifically those with limited resources.
-The information can provide a good basis to understand the national food control system and legislation, which is of benefit for those in a country (e.g., to assist the formulation of Codex Trust Fund project proposals) as well as those outside (e.g., information related to regulatory aspects of food control in a particular country).
+Member countries also pointed out the value of having all information relevant to the national food control systems, including legislation, located in one place and easily accessible.
+Online access is a cost effective alternative for Member countries to have a better understanding of their food control systems, specifically those with limited resources. - 2.3.
+As far as feasible, the set of questions of the platform were kept consistent with existing questionnaires such as the IHR Monitoring and evaluation scheme and the new FAO/WHO food control system assessment tool.
+The intention is that new questions would be added, based on priority areas of food control systems, where Member countries see a value in sharing information.